0davidog/CI_PP5_VideoDrome/README.md

 <em>[As a Site user, I want the option to reset my password in case I forget it, ensuring secure access to my account.](https://github.com/0davidog/VideoDrome/issues/3)</em>

-If a password is forgotten allauth allows a process in which user can recover their account.
+If a password is forgotten, allauth allows a process in which a user can recover their account.

 #### Custom 404